zerothi/sisl/README.md

 ### Tight-binding ###

-To create a tight-binding model you _extend_ a geometry to a `TightBinding` class which contains the required sparse pattern.
+To create a tight-binding model you _extend_ a geometry to a `Hamiltonian` class which contains the required sparse pattern.

 To create the nearest neighbour tight-binding model for graphene you simply do